SaKKo/muic-iccs474-2015t2/Week1-1-Objective.md

         - Real life application
         - Atleast 5 models in database
         - Fully deployed in Digital Ocean or provided server.
     - You will be graded by
         - amount of effort you put in to making things work.
         - project completeness
 - Participation and Bonus `20%`
     - You will also be graded by how much you've improved in 12 weeks.
-So you can still get B,B+ even if you lose `10%` from your projects.
 - Attendance `5%`

 ### WARNINGS